MicrosoftDocs/visualstudio-docs/docs/docker/tutorials/persist-your-data.md

 > [!NOTE]
 > **Accessing Volume data directly on Docker Desktop**
 > While running in Docker Desktop, the Docker commands are actually running inside a small VM on your machine.
 If you wanted to look at the actual contents of the *Mountpoint* directory, you would need to first get inside of the VM.
-In WSL 2 this is inside a WSL 2 distro and can be accessed through the file explorer
+In WSL 2, this is inside a WSL 2 distro and can be accessed through the File Explorer.

 ## Recap